Special measures: Actions

 Once an institution has been placed in special measures, they are presented with an action plan by the Local Authority detailing the key areas they need to develop in order to leave the category.
 Monitoring of this action plan then passes to HMI (His Majesty’s Inspectors) who visit the school typically once a term for 1–2 days to evaluate progress.
 Once HMI are satisfied that the action plan has been completed and all points satisfactorily addressed, then they will refer the school back to Ofsted and ask them to schedule a second Section 5 Inspection.
 If Ofsted agree with HMI’s judgement, the school is then removed from the special measures category.
-It is worth noting that during a monitoring inspection an HMI can change the nature of the Inspection to a Section 5, and remove the school from Special Measures upon completion.
+During a monitoring inspection an HMI can change the nature of the Inspection to a Section 5, and remove the school from Special Measures upon completion.

 Support for schools that enter special measures comes in a variety of forms, and varies from local authority to local authority.
 Typically, though, schools will benefit from significant extra resources – both in terms of extra funds and consultancy from the local authority and external providers.